 Properties are typically independently appraised at the time of acquisition or refinancing.
-When an independent appraisal is obtained, the internal valuation team assesses all major inputs used by the independent valuators in preparing their reports and holds discussions with them on the reasonableness of their assumptions.
-The reports are then used by the internal valuation team for consideration in preparing the valuations as reported in these consolidated financial statements.
+When an independent appraisal is obtained, the Trust assesses all major inputs used by the independent valuators in preparing their reports and holds discussions with them on the reasonableness of their assumptions.
+The reports are then used by the Trust for consideration in preparing the valuations as reported in these consolidated financial statements.